Package 'visStatistics'

 plotName

-graphical output is stored following the naming convention "plotName.graphicsoutput" in plotDirectory.
+Graphical output is stored following the naming convention "plotName.graphicsoutput" in plotDirectory.
 Without specifying this parameter, plotName is automatically generated following the convention "statisticalTestName_varsample_varfactor".

 plotDirectory

-specifies directory, where generated plots are stored.
+Specifies directory where generated plots are stored.
 Default is current working directory.

 Details